genomaths/genomaths.github.io/Methylation_analysis_with_Methyl-IT.md

   descriptive statistical analysis at the beginning or at different downstream steps.
 This is an ABC principle taught in any undergraduate course on statistics.
 Methylation analysis is not the exception of the rule.
 This detail is included in this example.

+  Note: This example was made with the MethylIT version at https://github.com/genomaths/MethylIT.
+  It must NOT run with the current version available at https://git.psu.edu/genomath/MethylIT

 # Available datasets and reading
 Methylome datasets of whole-genome bisulfite sequencing (WGBS) are available at